When are offers out and what do I do next?

 Remember that if you are unsure about your first choice, you don't have to accept it straight away, you have a week to think about it before making the decision.

 Round one offers will be made available online from 6am, and will also be sent out via post, email and text message.

 - A Reply Date will be printed on Offer Notices.
 If you wish to accept an offer, you must do so by 5:15pm on the “Reply Date” printed on the Offer Notice.

-- The closing date for acceptance of CAO round one offers is 5.15pm on August 28th.
-If you are away or unavailable, someone else may accept on your behalf, as long as they have the offer notice.
+- If you are away or unavailable, someone else may accept on your behalf, as long as they have the offer notice.

 - In addition, offers will be presented online at the CAO website, and you may record your acceptance online.

 - If you don't want to accept the offer you've received, then simply do nothing, and wait for Round 2 offers.

 Check out this video from CAO on the acceptance process:

 Round Two offers: